Nintendo’s quarterly profit rises on hit Switch games

-TOKYO — Nintendo, the Japanese video game maker behind the Super Mario and Pokemon franchises, is reporting a 25 percent jump in its fiscal third quarter profit, boosted by the popularity of games for its Switch console.
+TOKYO — Nintendo, the Japanese video game maker behind the Super Mario and Pokemon franchises, reported Thursday that its fiscal third quarter profit jumped 25 percent, boosted by the popularity of games for its Switch console.

-Among the hit software for Switch was “Super Mario Bros.
+Among the software hits for Switch was “Super Mario Bros.
 Ultimate,” whose sales have totaled 12 million units since it went on sale in December.

 The popularity of such games helped drive Switch machine sales during the holiday shopping season, the company said.